Art & Design - Textiles

 Topic Overview

-The Laser Entry Level Award in Participating in Learning (Entry 2) is a foundational qualification designed to help students develop the skills and confidence needed to engage effectively in educational settings.
-This award focuses on building essential learning habits, such as following instructions, working with others, and reflecting on personal progress.
-It is ideal for students who are new to structured learning or who need additional support to transition into more independent study.
+The Laser Entry Level Certificate in Participating in Learning (Entry 2) is a foundational qualification designed to help students develop the skills and confidence needed to engage effectively in learning environments.
+This course focuses on building essential habits such as punctuality, following instructions, working with others, and reflecting on personal progress.
+It is ideal for students who are new to structured education or who need additional support to transition into more independent learning.

 Key Concepts